cristian-moreno-ruiz/import-csv/readme.md

-# IMPORT CSV FILE
+# Import CSV file

 This app exposes a POST route to import a csv file with following parameters:
 file: file to be imported
 provider: String

-## HOW IT WORKS
+## Get Started
-1. run 'npm install' to install dependencies
+1. run `npm install` to install dependencies
-2. run 'npm start' and server will start listenning at localhost:3000.
+2. run `npm start` and server will start listenning at localhost:3000.
 The mongodb endpoint will be displayed in the console
 3. upload.html can be used to send the files to the API
 4. Some example csv files can be found in 'test_files' directory